 • Head of Department / External Trustee

 • Two Sabbatical Trustees / Student Trustees

 You will meet with the panel and discuss the complaint so that the panel can fully understand the issues you have raised.
-The individual(s) to whom the complaint concerns will be provided a summary of the complaint and given an opportunity to respond to the issues raised.
+The individual(s) to whom the complaint concerns will be provided with a summary of the complaint and given an opportunity to respond to the issues raised.
 Both you the complainant and the individual the complaint concerns should be given the opportunity to provide additional information after the initial meeting with the panel.

-The panel has discretion to meet with any other individuals that may have witnessed or been party to the complaint.
+The panel has the discretion to meet with any other individuals that may have witnessed or been party to the complaint.
 If a student is called to speak to the panel they are entitled to bring a fellow student to support them.

 In the case of a complaint made against a society/club, its chair (or nominee) shall represent the society/club.